 How to get involved in your childs' progress:

-2. Below are some fun resources that you and your child can access in order to continue working on goals at home!
+Below are some fun resources and materials that you and your child can access in order to continue working on goals at home!

-If you have any questions or concerns please do not hesitate to contact me by email at firstname.lastname@example.org or write me a note in your child's speech folder.
+If you have any questions or concerns please do not hesitate to contact me by email at firstname.lastname@example.org.
 I am looking forward to a fun and successful year in speech!